Inspection Reports for

 Visit Reason

-The inspection was conducted as a complaint investigation (#71437) regarding the facility's failure to properly follow physician orders and document pain assessments for residents receiving PRN pain medications.
+The inspection was conducted as a complaint investigation (#71437) regarding the facility's failure to properly follow physician orders for administration of 'as needed' pain medications and inadequate documentation of pain location.

 Complaint Details